 - Exposure of an employee to a contagious disease that could be communicated to and jeopardize the health of other employees, or of students.

-Employees shall document sick leave usage on their electronic or paper time sheets or cards.
+Employees shall document sick leave usage in WorkForce.
 If insufficient accrual of sick leave is available, only the amount of accrued time should be reported.
-Supervisor approval of such time sheet or card shall indicate approval of the documented sick leave usage.
+Supervisor approval of such time sheet shall indicate approval of the documented sick leave usage.